 The Tuskegee Syphilis Study and the violent abuses perpetrated by Dr. J. Marrion Simms have left Black folks feeling anxious, withdrawn, and distrustful of all the clinic jargon.
 How would you feel if you have been lied to and deceived repeatedly and then asked — without thought or consideration to your past trauma, your pain, and the required emotional labor — to simply do what is asked without questions or boundaries?
 It is simple — you don’t do it or do it without agency and power in your decision, which creates another form of trauma.
 So, when others shame, pressure, and judge those that are feeling hesitant about saying “yes” to the COVID vaccine (whether they are inconsiderate or merely unaware of the medical trauma done to Black folks), they are re-traumatizing an already highly traumatized community.

 This shaming must stop.
 We – and I mean all of us – cannot claim ownership and opinions over someone else’s body.
 We cannot judge or shame someone for what they feel is safe and comfortable for their own bodies.
 Most importantly, we cannot create notions of “you should do this and that” without considering why people feel the way they do – especially when it comes to medical care given the history of cases such as the Tuskegee Syphilis Study.
 What we can do is honor people’s trauma, create safe, caring environments, and respect and protect the decisions made by those who may not have the same privileges as we do.
-Everyone, especially Black folks, deserves time and patience to figure out what we need to do with their bodies.
+Everyone, especially Black folks, deserves time and patience to figure out what we need to do with our own bodies.

 Can it be fixed, and can the Black community regain the trust of the medical industry again?
 Trust is earned and built gradually.
 It can be challenging, especially after incidents such as the Tuskegee Syphilis Study.
 Here at Prism Health North Texas, we know the work to create trust is on us.
 We understand that this is a bigger problem, one that is layered and pervasive and filled with pain for our patients and our staff.
 What I love best is our team knows that problem and honors it by utilizing patience, compassion, and grace towards those experiences.
 I am so grateful that we take the time to have these conversations – seeking better understanding and creating transparency with, AND for, our patients.